missipsag/Bash-scripts/Readme.md

-#Terminal Todo-list app
+# Terminal Todo-list app

 ## A command-line interface (CLI) application for managing your tasks efficiently.
-This project demonstrates fundamental concepts in programming and showcases clean, modular code.

-This a script that does exactly what a todo app does but on the terminalI made it so that I can check my todo list directly on my terminal whithout having to open an external program and getting distracted and wasting what could be valuable focus time
+This app helps programmers whom, just like me, dislike getting distracted while coding.

 ## Table of Contents